vacp2p/rfc/content/docs/rfcs/59/README.md

 - See <https://github.com/felicio/status-web/blob/825262c4f07a68501478116c7382862607a5544e/packages/status-js/src/utils/encode-url-data.compare.test.ts#L4>

 # Security Considerations
-- There is currently no method to verify the validity of the encoded data.
-This limitation is acknowledged in the current implementation.
+- The integrity of the encoded data is ensured by the signature, however, the authenticity of the data is not guaranteed.

 # Copyright